Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Abstract

 \section{Abstract}

-The immersed boundary method is a model of fluid-structure interaction that describes a structure, or a collection of structures, immersed in fluid.
-This formulation uses Eulerian coordinates for the momentum, incompressibility, and viscosity of the fluid-structure system and Lagrangian coordinates for the structural deformations and resultant forces.
-Integral transforms with delta function kernels connect the two frames.
-In the continuum equations, both the fluid and the structure are typically modeled as incompressible.
-Upon discretization, however, the structure's incompressibility is only approximately maintained.
-To obtain a robust method under large structural deformations, we introduce a volumetric energy in the solid region that stabilizes the formulation and improves the accuracy of the numerical scheme.
-This volumetric energy is added by decomposing the strain energy into isochoric and dilatational components, as in standard solid mechanics formulations.
-Using standard quasi-static solid mechanics benchmarks, we study the performance of the proposed stabilized method with various choices of the finite element basis employed for the structural discretization.
+The immersed boundary method is a mathematical framework for modeling fluid-structure interaction.
+This formulation describes the momentum, viscosity, and incompressibility of the fluid-structure system in Eulerian form, and it uses Lagrangian coordinates to describe the structural deformations, stresses, and resultant forces.
+Integral transforms with Dirac delta function kernels connect the Eulerian and Lagrangian frames.
+The fluid and the structure are both typically treated as incompressible materials.
+Upon discretization, however, the incompressibility of the structure is only maintained approximately.
+To obtain an immersed method for incompressible hyperelastic structures that is robust under large structural deformations, we introduce a volumetric energy in the solid region that stabilizes the formulation and improves the accuracy of the numerical scheme.
+This formulation augments the discrete Lagrange multiplier for the incompressibility constraint, thereby improving the original method's accuracy.
+This volumetric energy is incorporated by decomposing the strain energy into isochoric and dilatational components, as in standard solid mechanics formulations of nearly incompressible elasticity.
+We study the performance of the stabilized method using several quasi-static solid mechanics benchmarks, a dynamic fluid-structure interaction benchmark, and a detailed three-dimensional model of esophageal transport.
+The accuracy achieved by the stabilized immersed formulation is comparable to that of a stabilized finite element method for incompressible elasticity using similar numbers of structural degrees of freedom.